Leaving PIMCO.com

 Bond ETF Investing: What to Consider When Selecting a Fund

 Manager selection is paramount when selecting ETFs for fixed income investing.
-Learn about the structural advantages of ETFs and additional considerations when using fixed income ETFs.
-Explore the benefits active fixed income ETFs bring to your practice.
+Learn more about the structural advantages of ETFs, additional considerations when using fixed income ETFs, and explore our ETF platform further.

 Title: Bond ETF Investing: What to consider when selecting a fund